influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withNone(none)
 ```

-NoneStrategy indicates to skip tar process and upload the files or directory tree as independent files.
-Note that if the artifact is a directory, the artifact driver must support the ability to save/load the directory appropriately.
+"NoneStrategy indicates to skip tar process and upload the files or directory tree as independent files.
+Note that if the artifact is a directory, the artifact driver must support the ability to save/load the directory appropriately."

 ### fn spec.templateDefaults.data.source.artifactPaths.archive.withNoneMixin